Korail Class 8000

 The Korail Class 8000 locomotive is a series of South Korean electric locomotives operated by Korail.
 This locomotive was introduced from 1972 to 1990, after electrification of several industrial lines.
 It was assigned both passenger and freight duty until the introduction of the 8200 series, which restricted the older locomotives to solely freight service.
 94 were built (numbered 8001-8094), but many have been retired as new replacements enter service.

 Technical details

-The locomotive was designed by the 50 C/s Group, which consisted of European manufacturers Alsthom (now Alstom), Siemens, MTE, Brown-Boveri, ACEC, and AEG, and was led by Alsthom.
+The locomotive was designed by the 50- Hertz Group, which consisted of European manufacturers Alstom, Siemens, MTE, Brown, Boveri & Cie, ACEC, and AEG, and was led by Alstom.
 The locomotive has three bogies in Bo-Bo-Bo arrangement.
 With six 650 kW DC motors, the total power is 3900 kW.
 The gear ratio is 15:96, and top speed 85 km/h, optimized for mountain lines with steep grades and short radius curves.
 The design was inspired by contemporary French locomotives, such as SNCF Class BB 15000 and SNCF Class CC 6500.